MicrosoftDocs/azure-devops-yaml-schema/content/resources-pipelines-pipeline.md

   version: string # The pipeline run number to pick the artifact, defaults to latest pipeline successful across all stages; used only for manual or scheduled triggers..
   branch: string # Branch to pick the artifact.
 Optional; defaults to all branches, used only for manual or scheduled triggers..
   tags: [ string ] # List of tags required on the pipeline to pickup default artifacts.
 Optional; used only for manual or scheduled triggers.
-  trigger: # specify none to disable, true to include all branches, or specify a list of branches to include and optionally exclude.
+  trigger:  # Specify none to disable, true to include all branches, or use the full syntax.
+    enabled: boolean # Whether the trigger is enabled; defaults to true..  (false,n,no,off,on,true,y,yes)
+    branches:  # Branch conditions to filter the events, optional; Defaults to all branches.
+      include: [ branchFilter ] # List of branches to include.
+      exclude: [ branchFilter ] # List of branches to exclude.
 ```